-We anticipate that additional studies will be conducted to meet registration requirements in key countries, particularly the U.S. We have currently budgeted \$10 million for the U.S. Food and Drug Administration trial.
-We expect that post-marketing trials will be conducted to further establish the safety and efficacy of the MGuard TM Coronary with bio-stable mesh in specific indications.
+We anticipate that additional studies will be conducted to meet registration requirements in key countries, particularly the U.S. We have currently budgeted \$12 million for the U.S. Food and Drug Administration trial.
+We expect that post-marketing trials will be conducted to further evaluate the safety and efficacy of the MGuardTM Coronary with bio-stable mesh in specific indications.
 These trials will be designed to facilitate market acceptance and expand the use of the product.
-We anticipate that the MGuard for Acute ST Elevation Reperfusion Trial (MASTER Trial), for which we have budgeted \$2.0 million, will serve to promote market acceptance of the product and expand its usage.
-The MASTER Trial is a multinational, randomized controlled trial of the MGuardTM mesh protective coronary stent that includes 432 patients in a two-arm, parallel design, with the intention of testing the MGuardTM stent against commercially approved bare-metal stents or drug-eluting stents with respect to myocardial reperfusion in primary angioplasty for the treatment of acute ST-elevation myocardial infarction.
-In other countries, we believe that we generally will be able to rely upon the CE Mark approval of the product, as well as the results of the U.S. Food and Drug Administration trial and MASTER Trial in order to obtain local approvals.

-In the second fiscal quarter of 2011, we began a prospective, randomized study in Europe, South America and Israel to demonstrate the superiority of the MGuardTM stent over commercially-approved bare-metal and drug-eluting stents in achieving better myocardial reperfusion (the restoration of blood flow) in primary angioplasty for the treatment of acute STEMI.
+In the second fiscal quarter of 2011, we began the MGuard for Acute ST Elevation Reperfusion Trial (MASTER Trial), a prospective, randomized study in Europe, South America and Israel to compare the MGuardTM stent with commercially-approved bare-metal and drug-eluting stents in achieving better myocardial reperfusion (the restoration of blood flow) in primary angioplasty for the treatment of acute STEMI.
 We anticipate that this trial will enroll 432 subjects, 50% of whom will be treated with an MGuardTM stent and 50% of whom will be treated with a commercially-approved bare-metal or drug-eluting stent.
 The primary endpoint of this study is the occurrence of the restoration of normal electrocardiogram reading.
-As of April 25, 2012, 342 patients of the prospective 432 have been enrolled.
+We have budgeted \$2 million for this trial, which we believe will, if successful, help promote market acceptance of the product and expand its usage.
+As of May 16, 2012, 408 patients of the prospective 432 have been enrolled.

 We also plan to conduct a large clinical study for U.S. Food and Drug Administration approval in the U.S. We expect that this study will be a prospective, multicenter, randomized clinical trial.
 Its primary objective will be to compare the safety and the effectiveness of the MGuardTM stent in the treatment of de novo stenotic lesions in coronary arteries in patients undergoing primary revascularization (a surgical procedure for the provision of a new, additional, or augmented blood supply to the heart) due to acute myocardial infarction with the MultiLink Vision stent system from Abbott Vascular.
-We expect total enrollment of approximately 800 subjects, at up to 40 sites throughout the U.S. and Europe.
-The combined primary endpoint of this study will be the occurrence of Blush Score of 3, which would indicate that blood supply to the heart muscle is optimal, following the procedure, and the occurrence of target vessel failure (a composite endpoint of cardiac death, reoccurrence of a heart attack and the need for a future invasive procedure to correct narrowing of the coronary artery).
+We expect total enrollment of approximately 880 subjects, at up to 40 sites throughout the U.S. and Europe.
+The combined primary endpoint of this study will be the occurrence of Blush Score of 3, which would indicate that blood supply to the heart muscle is optimal following the procedure, and the occurrence of target vessel failure (a composite endpoint of cardiac death, reoccurrence of a heart attack and the need for a future invasive procedure to correct narrowing of the coronary artery).
 This study is expected to start in 2012, and the enrollment phase is expected to last 18 months.
 We expect that subjects will be followed for 12 months with assessments at 30 days, six months and 12 months.
 This plan is tentative, and is subject to change to conform with U.S. Food and Drug Administration regulations and requirements.